MSW Program Fact Sheet

 - Focus on cultural competency, advocacy, and social justice

-- Fieldwork in child welfare, community mental health, and aging organizations
+- Concentrations in child welfare, community mental health, and aging

-- Courses in direct practice, community (macro) practice, social welfare policy, human behavior and the social environment, and research
+- Courses in direct practice, community (macro) practice, social welfare policy, human behavior and the social environment, and research, and fieldwork

 Length of Program

-- The MSW program is fully accredited by the Council on Social Work Education.
+- The MSW program is fully accredited by the Council on Social Work Education (CSWE).

-- Once students complete the MSW program they are eligible to accrusing their LCSW hours.
+- Once students complete the MSW program they are eligible to begin accruing hours toward their Licensed Clinical Social Work (LCSW) licensure.

 Typical Social Work Settings